Benefits of Having a BSN Degree

 All these challenges make it more important than ever that nurses hold a Bachelor of Science in Nursing degree.
 As a BSN student, your nursing education will cover a lot more than just fundamental skills.
 Through our 16-month ABSN track, you’ll:

 - Gain a thorough understanding of the issues and policy decisions affecting healthcare delivery and patient outcomes.

 - Be well positioned academically to pursue further nursing studies, such as a master’s degree or advanced practice certification.

 The Degree You Need

-Considering the obvious benefits of hiring BSN-educated nurses, it’s no wonder employers pay RNs well.
-In Texas — where more than 210,000 nurses are already employed (and many more are needed) — the U.S. Bureau of Labor Statistics reports RNs earn a mean annual salary of $80,010 a year.
+Considering the obvious benefits of hiring BSN-educated nurses, it’s no wonder employers pay registered nurses well.
+In Texas — where more than 210,000 nurses are already employed (and many more are needed) — the U.S. Bureau of Labor Statistics reports that registered nurses earn an average median salary of $80,010 a year.

 However, earning potential and knowing you’ll make a difference every day aren’t the only advantages of choosing a Bachelor of Science in Nursing degree.
 A BSN provides a crucial first step toward obtaining a master’s degree and the certification required for advanced practice nursing roles, such as:

 Ready to take the first step toward a world of possibilities?
 Give us a call today to learn more about our 16-month Accelerated BSN track.